Getting started in myopia management: what equipment do I need?

 The IMI Clinical Management Guidelines Report does not necessitate cycloplegia for all myopic refractions in a clinical setting, but explains it is an important tool to use 'as indicated'.
 'As indicated' allows for the fact that cycloplegia may not be available or suitable for that child, or may not be needed if 'ocular accommodation is relaxed', as per the IMI Defining and Classifying Myopia Report.3

-For more information on measuring acuity and refraction, techniques and cycloplegia, read our blog How to achieve accurate refractions for children.
+For more information on measuring acuity and refraction, techniques and cycloplegia, read our article How to achieve accurate refractions for children.
 A helpful tip?
 Retinoscopy is best.
 It is the best screening tool for detection of refractive error in children and is recommended by numerous professional organizations.
 Non-cycloplegic retinoscopy using contralateral eye fogging has also been found to be within 0.30D accuracy of cycloplegic retinoscopy.4

 Equipment you need: a child-suitable acuity chart and a retinoscope.